I’ve made some of the worst network marketing mistakes in the book that could have easily been avoided if somebody would have shown me what not to do.

 That’s the power of building your business like a business.

-My strength is writing.
+My strength is systems and processes.

 I love helping writers who want to have their own blogs or social media experts who want to build with social media or video people who want to scale with YouTube or even charismatic people who want to do it the old fashioned belly to belly way.